mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 This paper utilizes the Cohort Average Treatment Effects on the Treated (CATT), which measures the cohort-specific average difference in outcomes relative to those never treated, offering a more detailed analysis than @goodman2021difference.
 In scenarios lacking a never-treated group, this method designates the last cohort to be treated as the control group.

-Parameter of interest is the cohort-specific ATT $l$ periods from intital treatment period $e$
+Parameter of interest is the cohort-specific ATT $l$ periods from int ital treatment period $e$

 $$
 CATT = E[Y_{i, e + I} - Y_{i, e + I}^\infty|E_i = e]